apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 to work this problem around, we let checkpoints succeed, only if either none or all subtasks finished that use `UnionListState`.

-We have not seen a `ListState` used in a similar way, but you must be aware that any state taken after the `finish` method will be discarded and not available after a restore.
+We have not seen a `ListState` used in a similar way, but you must be aware that any state checkpointed after the `finish` method will be discarded and not available after a restore (if the corresponding checkpoint succeeds).
 We truly believe that any operator that is prepared to be rescaled should work well with tasks that partially finish (only a subset of it tasks finish).
 Restoring from a checkpoint which has some subtasks finished is equivalent to restoring such a task with the number of new subtasks equal to the number of finished tasks.

 {{< top >}}